 Price

-I find that the best ellipticals tend to sit somewhere between $700 and $2,000, just depending on what you really want out of your machine.
-The big companies, like NordicTrack and Bowflex, offer financing on their products, which make the big-ticket items a little easier to swallow and/or offers sales on holidays like Black Friday or Labor Day.
+We find that the best ellipticals tend to sit somewhere between $700 and $2,000, just depending on what you really want out of your machine.
+The big companies, like NordicTrack and Bowflex, offer financing on their products, which make the big-ticket items a little easier to swallow.
+These brands also routinely offer sales on holidays like Black Friday or Labor Day.

 Workout Features